rowanjh/behav-acc-ml/README.md

 3. Training hidden Markov models, random forests, and neural networks
 4. Evaluating model performance

+The dataset is available from a repository on [Edmond](https://edmond.mpdl.mpg.de/privateurl.xhtml?token=3c5da533-d851-4988-994c-f984c5f1b1a4) (<doi:10.17617/3.KERIBB>)

 ## Instructions

 ------------------------------------------------------------------------

-1. Download `code.zip`, extract into project folder
-2. Download `raw-data-db.zip` and `raw-data-other.zip` into directory `./data/raw`, and extract
-3. Open script `run.R`.
-This script gives the overview of all analyses and is the starting point.
+1. Download or clone this code repository.
+The script run.R gives the overview of all analyses and is the starting point.

+2. Install packages (see `Package management & installation`)

+3. Download two zip files containing the data for this analysis: [raw-data-db.zip](https://edmond.mpdl.mpg.de/api/access/datafile/212351) and [raw-data-other.zip](https://edmond.mpdl.mpg.de/api/access/datafile/212350), into directory `./data/raw`.

+4. Extract zipped data files into directory `./data/raw` (code also provided for this within run.R)

+5. Run code to reproduce all analyses in run.R

 ## Package management & installation